 In addition to these timely threat campaigns, the pandemic continued to have its effects on the threatscape.
 McAfee’s global network of more than a billion sensors registered a 605% increase in total Q2 COVID-19- themed threat detections.
 As you can track on our McAfee COVID-19 Threats Dashboard, pandemic-related campaigns continued to increase in Q3 and Q4 of 2020.

 - Threats to Sectors and Vectors

 - SUNBURST MALWARE AND SOLARWINDS SUPPLY CHAIN COMPROMISE

 We hope you enjoy this new McAfee ATR threat report presentation and find our new data valuable.

 McAfee Fellow, Chief Scientist

-In this report, McAfee® Labs examines the threats that emerged in the third and fourth quarters of 2020.
+In this report, McAfee® ATR examines the threats that emerged in the third and fourth quarters of 2020.
 Our Advanced Threat Research team has aggressively tracked, identified, and researched the cause and effects of the prevalent and news-making campaigns threatening enterprises in the second half of 2020.